Easby Moor: Captain Cook's Monument

 Erected on Easby Moor in 1827 by Robert Campion, a Whitby banker, the 60 ft high monument bears a plaque with the following inscription:

 In memory of the celebrated circumnavigator Captain James Cook F.R.S.
 A man of nautical knowledge inferior to none, in zeal prudence and energy, superior to most.
 Regardless of danger he opened an intercourse with the Friendly Isles and other parts of the Southern Hemisphere.
 He was born at Marton Oct.
-27th 1728 and massacred at Owythee Feb.
+27th 1728 and massacred at Owytee Feb.
 14th 1779 to the inexpressible grief of his countrymen.
 While the art of navigation shall be cultivated among men, whilst the spirit of enterprise, commerce and philanthropy shall animate the sons of Britain, while it shall be deemed the honour of a Christian Nation to spread civilisation and the blessings of the Christian faith among pagan and savage tribes, so long will the name of Captain Cook stand out amongst the most celebrated and most admired benefactors of the human race.

-This inscription was added later and written by George Young (Presbyterian minister) also from Whitby.
+This inscription was added later and written by George Young, a Presbyterian minister also from Whitby.
 Young died in 1848 so the current inscription must have been placed on the monument between 1827 and 1848.
 Campion died in 1866 so would have approved the new inscription.
-The Original inscription read:
+The original inscription read: